-This clause is optional.
-If it exists, it shall be the second unnumbered clause.

 1 Scope

 The present document specifies:

 1. The operations and corresponding APIs used by a Media Application Provider to interact with a Media AF component to provision the delivery of media in a Media Delivery System.

 2. The operations and corresponding APIs used by a Media Session Handler component to interact with a provisioned Media AF for the purpose of managing media delivery sessions ("media session handling").